firefly-iii/docs/docs/docs/how-to/firefly-iii/finances/piggy-banks.md

 # How to use piggy banks

 Firefly III features "piggy banks".
-These are a way to divide a savings account in X parts, and divide the money among these parts.
+Piggy banks are a way to divide a savings account in a number of parts, and divide the money among these parts.
 You can read more about them on the [page that explains piggy banks](../../../explanation/financial-concepts/piggy-banks.md).

-Piggy banks can be managed from the `/piggy-banks` page.
+Piggy banks can be managed from the `/piggy-banks` page on your installation.

 ## Create a piggy bank